konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/annual-reports/index_nb.md

 ### Find matches for the expressions in the Documents

 Now we will look for the expressions in the Documents which exactly match the expressions we defined above.
-If there is a match, it will be saved as Annotation and can be viewed on app in the SmartView of the respective Document.
+If there is a match, it will be saved as Annotation and can be viewed on Konfuzio app in the SmartView of the respective Document.

 ```python editable=true slideshow={"slide_type": ""} tags=["skip-execution", "nbval-skip"]
 expressions = {'Climate': climate_expressions, 'Pandemic': pandemic_expressions}